Exact effective action for the O(N) vector model in the large N limit: Summary and discussion

-Finally, two comments are in order.
+The main result of the paper is \eq{eq:action_rescaling}, which is a closed form of the Wilsonian effective action for the vector O(N) model in the large $N$ limit.
+Two comments are in order.
 First, the effective action evaluated at $z^\ast$ is local at length scales $r \gg e^{z^\ast}/m$ (equivalently, $\tilde r \gg 1/m$).
 This is because the effective action in \eq{eq:action_rescaling} is obtained with the IR cutoff $m e^{-z^\ast}$.
 The full effective action obtained for $z^\ast =\infty$ is non-local at the critical point.
 Second, the form of the effective action depends on the RG scheme because the way IR cutoff is imposed depends on the scheme (i.e., the choice of $S_{ref}$).
 Nonetheless, the effective action for the modes with $q \gg m e^{-z^\ast}$ ($\tilde q \gg m$) should be independent of RG scheme.
 Furthermore, the effective action at large momenta takes non-local form as expected.

-In conclusion, we obtained the exact Wilsonian effective action of the interacting $O(N)$ vector model in the large $N$ limit.
-It takes the form of a transcendental function of the two leading scaling operators, where one is in the fundamental representation of $O(N)$ and the other is the singlet.
+In conclusion, we obtained the exact Wilsonian effective action of the interacting $O(N)$ vector model.
+It takes a closed form of a transcendental function of the two leading scaling operators in the large N limit, where one is in the fundamental representation of $O(N)$ and the other is the singlet.
 It will of great interest to extend the present result to fermionic systems and theories with non-local/imaginary couplings\cite{fisher1972critical,fisher1978yang}.